 Adolescents from lower income families and neighborhoods had increased risk and diagnosis of COVID-19 because of being front-line workers, taking public transportation and other factors.
 Yet, because of better communication and risk-reduction behaviors—kids and parents in these families worried less than other families in the study who had higher incomes and lived in socioeconomically advantaged neighborhoods.

 “We predicted that things would be worse for families with less resources,” said Dr Sowell.
 “But for risk-prevention behaviors and worry, that wasn’t true.”

-According to the investigators, the biggest takeaway is the realization that some communities are carrying a larger burden related to disease and natural disasters like the pandemic.
-In addition, although families are doing what they can to mitigate some of these effects, policies and programs are required to reduce these disparities.
+According to the investigators, the biggest takeaway is that some communities are carrying a larger burden related to disease and natural disasters like the pandemic.
+In addition, although families are doing what they can to mitigate some of these effects, policies and programs are required to reduce disparities.

 The ABCD study is supported by the National Institutes of Health.